DTJF/fbdoc/src/doc/Introduction.md

 -# generate source code, compile and test it
 -# add documentation comments inside the source code and keep them up to date
--# run fb-doc on the FreeBasic source code to build a C-like intermediate format
+-# run fb-doc on the FreeBASIC source code to build a C-like intermediate format
 -# run the C-back-end on the intemediate format to build the documentation output in one or more output formats (ie \em html,